duytinvo/comp4312/assignment1/README.md

 You are expected to work on the two files below which are provided general skeletons:
 1. [**storage_upload_files.py**](storage_upload_files.py): Uploads a list of files to the bucket.
 2. [**storage_download_files.py**](storage_download_files.py): Downloads a list of blobs from the bucket.

-Please complete all preserved parts under the line **# Your code is here** to form executable scripts.
+Please complete all preserved parts under the line "**# Your code is here**" to form executable scripts.

 ## Install venv to run codes